How to watch the Geminid meteor shower, the year's strongest shooting-star show, as it heats up now

 The Perseids get a lot of attention because they're active during warm summer nights in the Northern Hemisphere, but the Geminid meteor shower is actually the strongest most years.
-And good news for skywatchers: The Geminids are officially active now.
+Good news for skywatchers: The Geminids are officially active now.

 The big peak of the shower isn't for another week, but the Geminids' early phase combines with the peaks of two other minor meteor showers Monday and could produce upward of a dozen visible meteors per hour on Monday night and Tuesday morning.